 - Week Ahead – To enable priming of flexibility services

 - Day Ahead – To enable arming of primed flexibility services

 - Within Day – To enable accurate utilisation of flexibility services

-Data feeds for the forecasting algorithms are expected to include weather, location and historic load information although these inputs will also be reviewed as part of the design work.
+Data feeds for the forecasting algorithms include weather, location and historic load information.

 The Service Calendar is responsible for the scheduling of flexibility services as well as the co-ordination of these services with other market participants.

 Once the requirement for flexibility has been identified, this will be issued to the Market (e.g. Suppliers, Aggregators) via an agreed mechanism.
 The design of this market interaction and the tendering process will be designed during the project.

 The mechanism is likely to include a series of request / responses so that participants can bid for periods of flexibility, but will also include a notification process so that other market participants (e.g. National Grid) have visibility of when flexibility services are being scheduled / used.